shakeel-faiz/FF/07Jul-03/02-cat.md

 ## CAT File Format - More Information

-Here are some important points about Windows Catalog Files:
+Here are some important information about Windows Catalog Files:

 - **Verification:** Windows Catalog Files are used to verify integrity and authenticity of other files, such as system files, drivers or software components.
 - **Digital Signature:** A .cat file contains digital signature from trusted authority.
 This signature ensures that catalog file and files it references have not been tampered with or modified since they were signed.